 The CCDI is a proposed federal investment of $50 million per year for the next 10 years.
+We are still in the early planning stages for the CCDI, and we are awaiting a final determination of NCI’s appropriation for fiscal year (FY) 2020.
 These funds will allow NCI to enhance data collection for childhood cancers, ensure that data is accessible, and thereby incentivize the cancer research community to develop new treatments for children with cancer.

 To increase data use and sharing in pursuit of progress against childhood cancers, the CCDI aims to:

 Maximize every opportunity to improve treatments and outcomes for children with cancer

 Build a connected data infrastructure to enable sharing of childhood cancer data from multiple sources

 Identify opportunities to make data work better for patients, clinicians, and researchers

 Develop and enhance tools and methods to extract knowledge from data

 As we await funding decisions, NCI is continuing to move forward in planning for the Initiative.
 Following is a status update on the CCDI.

 - The NCI Board of Scientific Advisors has convened a Working Group to provide general guidance related to the development and implementation of the CCDI.
 The Working Group will hold its first meeting in early December.